Why Women Have Better Sex Under Socialism (2018) is a book a the intersection of politics, power dynamics, and sexual dynamics.

 The author says that Roosh’s book “don’t bang Denmark” stands as a testament that female empowerment shields women from the “alpha male game”.

-But just as one note, the author should realize the contradiction with what she says just a bit later, such as that reduced gender inequality and economic opportunity for women results in freer sex and more casual partners.
+But just as quick note, the author should realize the contradiction with what she says just a bit later, such as that reduced gender inequality and economic opportunity for women results in freer sex and more casual partners.

 4. Conflates What She Prefers With What All Women Should Prefer